progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--Now that it knows the server’s state, your `send-pack` process determines what commits it has that the server doesn’t.
 For each reference that this push will update, the `send-pack` process tells the `receive-pack` process that information.
 For instance, if you’re updating the `master` branch and adding an `experiment` branch, the `send-pack` response may look something like this:-->

-Nachdem Dein `send-pack` Prozeß jetzt den Zustand des Servers kennt, kann er als nächstes evaluieren, welche Commits lokal, aber nicht auf dem Server vorhanden sind. der `send-pack` Prozeß schickt diese Information für jede Referenz, auf die sich der `push` Befehl bezieht, an den `receive-pack` Prozeß.
+Nachdem Dein `send-pack` Prozess jetzt den Zustand des Servers kennt, kann er als nächstes evaluieren, welche Commits lokal, aber nicht auf dem Server vorhanden sind. der `send-pack` Prozess schickt diese Information für jede Referenz, auf die sich der `push` Befehl bezieht, an den `receive-pack` Prozess.
 Wenn Du beispielsweise den `master` Branch aktualisierst und einen `experiment` Branch hinzufügst, dann könnte die Antwort auf `send-pack` so aussehen:

 	0085ca82a6dff817ec66f44342007202690a93763949  15027957951b64cf874c3557a0f3547bd83b3ff6 refs/heads/master report-status
 	00670000000000000000000000000000000000000000 cdfdb42577e2506715f8cfeacdbabc092bf63e8d refs/heads/experiment